giachello/beoplay/info.md

 ## Minimum Home Assistant version

-MLGW is compatible with any version since 2021.1.1
+BeoPlay is compatible with any version since 2021.1.1

 ## Setup